 Color plays an essential role in how we perceive brands and companies.
 Some colors inspire trust, and others curate excitement.
 Selecting the right colors for your luxury brand can determine if a customer feels neutral or enthusiastic about your brand.

 In this post, I’ll cover the power of color psychology in branding for luxury brands.
-So you can attract the right customers to your brand and set the cadence of your business.
+So you can attract the right customers and clientele to your brand and set the cadence of your business.

 What is Color Psychology?

 Color psychology is the study of how colors impact our emotions and behaviors.
 According to Web MD…

 “Color psychology connects colors with emotions and behavior.
 It reveals how color plays a role in your moods.
 For businesses, color psychology informs decisions like product packaging and brand logos.”

 When selecting colors for your brand, you’ll want to consider what specific colors mean to your audience.
 I advise you to select colors that make you happy as a brand owner and resonate with your ideal customers.

 How Do Colors Affect How We Feel?

 While there isn’t a lot of data on the impacts of color, some studies have been conducted to get a general idea about how people perceive specific colors.

 According to the study titled Universal Patterns in Color-Emotion Associations Are Further Shaped by Linguistic and Geographic Proximity.
 People associate specific colors with certain emotions: